Roman2K/scat/README.md

 * Other features:

 	* compression
-	* multithreaded: configurable concurrency of data processing and transfers
+	* multithreaded: configurable concurrency
-	* resumable both ways thanks to de-duplication
+	* resumable both ways
-	* easy to setup, easy to use, accessible code base, fun to hack on
+	* easy: to setup, use, and hack on
+	* multiplatform: binaries for Linux, macOS, Windows, etc.

 ...pick some or all of the above, apply in any order.

-Indeed, scat decomposes backing up and restoring into basic stream processors ("procs") chained together, where the output of proc x is piped to the input of proc x+1.
+Indeed, scat decomposes backing up and restoring into basic stream processors ("procs") arranged like filters in a pipeline.
+They're chained together, piping the output of proc x to the input of proc x+1.
 As such, though created for backing up data, its core doesn't actually know anything about backups but provides the necessary procs.

 Such modularity enables unlimited flexibility: stream data from anywhere (local/remote file, arbitrary command, etc.), process it in any way (encrypt, compress, filter through arbitrary command, etc.), to anywhere: upload/download is just another proc at the end/beginning of a chain.